simon-wolf/blog/_posts/2025-03-26-counting-the-cost.md

 ## Showing The Results

-To show the results we loop through the array and how each element and its value (formatted to two decimal places):
+To show the results I loop through the array and how each element and its value (formatted to two decimal places):

 ```awk
 for (a in arr)
     printf "%s: £%'.2f\n", a, arr[a]
 ```

-And then we show the grand total:
+And then I show the grand total:

 ```awk
 printf "Grand Total: £%'.2f\n", sum